loicrouchon/symly/README.md

-# Linky
+# Symly

-Linky is a tool helping to replicate and maintain the file structure of a `repository` into a directory `source directory` by creating symbolic links.
+Symly is a tool helping to replicate and maintain the file structure of a `repository` into a directory `source directory` by creating symbolic links.

 For example, consider the following directory `~/my/repository`: